Freeport in Nassau County, New York — The American Northeast (Mid-Atlantic)

 In 1853, residents voted to rename the village Freeport, adopting a variant of a nickname used by ship captains during colonial times because they were not charged customs duties to land their cargo.
 After the Civil War, Freeport became a center for commercial oystering.
 This trade began to decline as early as the beginning of the 20th century because of changing salinity and increased pollution in Great South Bay.
 From 1868, Freeport was served by the Southside Railroad, which was a major boon to development.
 The village residents voted to incorporate the village on October 18, 1892.
 (Submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 9, 2018.
-This page originally submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 63 times since then.
+It was originally submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 194 times since then and 29 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.